University of Kashmir

-The University of Kashmir (U-K, UoK), informally known as Kashmir University (KU), is a collegiate public state university located on the western side of Dal Lake in the city of Srinagar in Jammu and Kashmir, India which was established in 1948.
-The main campus of the university is divided into three parts; Hazratbal Campus, Naseem Bagh Campus, and Mirza Bagh Campus.
+University of Kashmir (UoK), informally known as Kashmir University (KU), is a public state university located in the Hazratbal neighbourhood, on the western side of Dal Lake in the city of Srinagar, in Jammu and Kashmir, India, which was established in 1948.

 The university offers undergraduate, postgraduate and doctoral programs in the fields of liberal arts, business, commerce & management studies, education, law, applied sciences & Technology, biological sciences, physical & material sciences, social sciences, medicine, dentistry, engineering, oriental learning, and music & fine arts.
-It has been awarded Grade "A+" by the NAAC on 20 May 2019.
+It has been awarded Grade "A++" by the NAAC in June 2025.
+It has also been awarded rank 34 among universities in India by NIRF ranking 2025.

 History

 The inception of the University of Kashmir dates back to the establishment of Jammu and Kashmir University in 1948.
-Contribution of academicians of various faculties needs special mention.
+Contribution of academics of various faculties needs special mention.
 Notable alumni are spread around globe, have made a name for country and for the university.
 In 1969, it was made into two full-fledged universities: University of Kashmir at Srinagar and University of Jammu at Jammu.

 The University of Kashmir, since its establishment, has been focused at Hazratbal and encompasses three adjacent areas: Amar Singh Bagh, Naseem Bagh and Mirza Bagh.
 This campus is spread over 263 acre.
 It is the largest university by a number of full-time students in the union territory of Jammu and Kashmir.

 A major part of Amar Singh Bagh and Naseem Bagh constitute the Hazratbal campus which is laid out on the northeastern bank of Dal Lake.
-Earlier, many postgraduate departments, research and other centres were housed in Naseem Bagh.
+Earlier, many postgraduate departments, research and other centres were housed in Naseem Bagh Campus.
 But the university resolved to develop Naseem Bagh into a heritage site and, thereafter, many departments were shifted to other areas of the Hazratbal campus.
-Zakura Campus is being developed on 300 kanals of land in close proximity to Hazratbal campus to meet expansion requirements of the university.
+As of 6 July 2025 2025, Zakura Campus, which was being developed on 300 kanals of land in close proximity to Hazratbal campus to meet expansion requirements of the university, consists of the University's largest engineering academic hub i.e. Institute of Technology (IOT), which offers four-year B.Tech courses in Civil, Mechanical, Electronics and Communication, Electrical Engineering, 2 year M.Tech in E&C, Electrical and Mechanical and 4-Year B.S. through Design Your Degree, followed by other campuses which are also providing several PG/Integrated/UG Courses.
 Mirza Bagh or "University Town" constitutes buildings housing quarters for the university staff.